n00b69/woa-dipper/guide/status.md

 # Running Windows on the Xiaomi Mi 8

 ## Project Status

-The project is in development.
-Expect some updates in the future.
+This project is not actively maintained, updates may eventually appear, but don't expect them frequently

 #### Features